Meat is not only scrumptious, but it's a significant source of protein in human diets around the world.

 While beef is consumed widely, goat is the East African standard.
 Nyama choma, or roasted meat, is one of the highlights of a visit to Kenya.

-In Kenya patience is a virtue, and at many of the most popular meat joints, you select raw meat from the butcher who will then throw it on the grill as you wait for it to roast slowly.
+In Kenya, patience is a virtue, and at many of the most popular meat joints, you select raw meat from the butcher, who will then throw it on the grill as you wait for it to roast slowly.

-Sometimes it can take over an hour or even longer, but the wait is well worth the final product.
+Sometimes it can take over an hour or longer, but the wait is well worth the final product.

-Nyama choma is prepared plain, sliced on a chopping board and served alongside a pile of salt and sliced chilies.
+Nyama choma is prepared plain, sliced on a chopping board, and served alongside a pile of salt and sliced chilies.

 5. United States

-Whether loaded into a sandwich, placed between buns or grilled with a T-bone intact, meat is never far from any meal in the United States.
+Whether loaded into a sandwich, placed between buns, or grilled with a T-bone intact, meat is never far from any meal in the United States.

 Germany would be high on the list, I’m sure :)